Classical Music Composition Using State Space Models: Results

 This intuition from music theory is confirmed in \autoref{simple_orig} where we display the percentage of simple harmonic intervals (harmonic intervals that are an octave or less) that are either thirds (minor or major), perfect fourths or fifths, or dissonant for both the original training piece and the generated pieces.
 The third in the major or minor triad is an imperfect consonance and is not as easily resolved as perfect consonances like the fifth in the triad.
 This leads to more dissonance in the generated pieces.
 All of the generated pieces in \autoref{simple_orig} have a much higher percentage of dissonant simple harmonic intervals then their respective training pieces.
 However, Chopin's Marche funebre is the only training piece which is primarily perfect fourths or fifths (in this case fifths) as opposed to thirds, and the generated piece has the lowest percentage of dissonant intervals of the three generated pieces.

 All the generated pieces lacked the extent of overall melodic progression or global structure of the original pieces, a shortcoming that the listeners commented on and that was evident in the metrics. \autoref{ode} displays the ACF and PACF for both the piece generated by training a first order HMM on Beethoven's Ode to Joy and the original piece.
-It is clear that the original piece has much greater dependence over longer lags.
-One can also see from the models trained on Mussorgsky's Pictures at an Exhibition, Promenade - Gnomus, that even relatively short, simple motifs that are highly repetitive were not modeled well by any of the HMMs considered.
+It is clear that the original piece has much greater dependence over longer lags and even relatively short, simple, highly repetitive motifs were not modeled well by any of the HMMs considered.
 This lack of global structure is to be expected, as the models considered made quite restrictive assumptions about long-term dependence between hidden states.

 None of the evaluated pieces sounded like they were composed during the Romantic era.
 Most listeners seemed to think that the pieces could have been composed by a human, albeit one in the modern or contemporary period (especially due to the prevalence of large intervals more than an octave and the often unresolved dissonances that are much more common in modern music than in Romantic era music).
-The HMMs considered did not model the traits of Romantic music well and this was reflected in the generated pieces.
 Additionally, the layered HMM in particular, may have suffered from ``overfitting", as several listeners were able to identify that one of the evaluated pieces was indeed trained on Hark!
 The Herald Angels Sing.
 However, we do expect the generated pieces to bear similarity to the training piece and this potential ``overfitting" is not necessarily an issue.
 Many listeners could not identify the training piece, only overall themes, and none of the models reproduced the training piece exactly.